United Reformed Church

 • The reporter’s deadline

-2. Contact the URC Communications Team and seek advice and guidance.
+2. Contact the URC Communications Team (see above for contact details) and seek advice and guidance.

 In responding to a local community tragedy, this plan aims to help prepare local URCs in providing a visible and flexible presence to members of their communities.